M66B/FairEmail/docs/FAQ-da-rDK.md

 <a name="faq123"></a>
 **(123) What will happen when FairEmail cannot connect to an email server?**

-If FairEmail cannot connect to an email server to synchronize messages, for example if the internet connection is bad or a firewall or a VPN is blocking the connection, FairEmail will retry one time after waiting 8 seconds while keeping the device awake (=use battery power).
+Kan FairEmail ikke forbinde til en e-mail-server for at synke beskeder, (grundet dårlig Internetforbindelse eller en firewall/VPN, der blokerer forbindelsen e.l.), vil FairEmail prøve én gang efter 8 sek. afventning, mens enheden holdes vågen (=bruger strømi).
 If this fails, FairEmail will schedule an alarm to retry after 15, 30 and eventually every 60 minutes and let the device sleep (=no battery usage).

 Note that [Android doze mode](https://developer.android.com/training/monitoring-device-state/doze-standby) does not allow to wake the device earlier than after 15 minutes.

-*Force sync* in the three-dots menu of the unified inbox can be used to let FairEmail attempt to reconnect without waiting.
+*Tvangssynk* i trepriksmenuen i den fælles indbakke kan bruges til at lade FairEmail forsøge at oprette forbindelse igen uden at vente.

 Sending messages will be retried on connectivity changes only (reconnecting to the same network or connecting to another network) to prevent the email server from blocking the connection permanently.
 You can pull down the outbox to retry manually.